About the Beinecke Scholarship

 Time at Institution

-Generally the selection committee does not favorably respond to nominees who have been enrolled at the nominating institution (USC) for less than a full academic year.
+Generally the selection committee does not favorably respond to nominees who have been enrolled at the nominating institution (USC) for less than a full academic year unless the nominee can provide letters of recommendation from faculty at USC who can vouch for their ability to succeed at the graduate level after demonstrated excellence in USC coursework, research, etc.

 Campus Nominations Process

-Read the Nomination Material Instructions in Beinecke Scholarship 2016-2017 Announcement
+Read the Nomination Material Instructions in Beinecke Scholarship 2017-2018 Announcement.

 Academic Honors and Fellowships offers one-on-one advising for this award.
 It is highly recommended that you schedule an appointment to meet with Willa Erickson firstname.lastname@example.org before submitting an application for nomination.